Best Gaming Laptop 2026: Top 10 Laptops for Every Budget

 Price: $800 | GPU: RTX 5060 (6GB) | CPU: Core i5-14500HX | RAM: 16GB DDR5 | Display: 15.6″ 1920×1080 144Hz IPS

-The cheapest way to get an RTX 5060 laptop.
+The cheapest way to get an RTX 5060 laptop — and honestly, that’s all you need to know.
 Lenovo’s LOQ line uses the same cooling as the Legion line (just less RGB).
 Performance is nearly identical to the Nitro V — the RTX 5060 is the bottleneck, not the CPU.
 The 15.6″ 16:9 display is fine but not as nice as 16:10.
-Best for: strict budgets where every dollar counts.
+Best for strict budgets where every dollar counts.

 3. ASUS TUF Gaming A15 — Best Battery Life